 Turns out it wasn’t sorcery.
 It was just from a ridiculously awesome boxed mix company called Simple Mills.

-So about this gigantic Gluten Free Pumpkin Pop-Tart.
+So about this gigantic pumpkin Gluten-Free Pop-Tart.
 First of all, I just had to start September off with a pumpkin recipe.
 Secondly, why have a regular pop-tart when you can have a giant one?
 And thirdly, who wants a cinnamon maple glaze on top?

 - 1 package Simple Mills Pancake and Waffle mix